 There will be a number of companies (large agencies and small time entrepreneurs) who will establish themselves as experts and drive tremendous results for their clients.
 These people will become influencers in the space and will be regarded as experts in the niche.

-Some of them will surely make courses and offer consulting services that will make them millions of dollars.
+Some of them will surely make courses and offer consulting services with their VR content creation business that will make them millions of dollars in the near future.

 3. Virtual Intangible Products (Homes, Clothing, Etc).

 Gamers were spending real money in the games and apps they were using regularly.

 They'd spend money to upgrade weapons in games like Call of Duty or buy the newest skins in Fortnite.